Advances in the Large Area Picosecond Photo-Detector (LAPPD): 8" x 8" MCP-PMT with Capacitively Coupled Readout: Introduction

 \section{Introduction}

 Fast picosecond timing, high sensitivity in the UV to visible spectral range, MHz counting rate capability, low dark count rate, good magnetic field tolerance, sub-mm position resolution, and low cost per unit area are necessary requirements for the photosensors that will be employed in future Nuclear Physics (NP) and High Energy Physics (HEP) accelerator experiments like EIC for DIRC and RICH \cite{EIC, RICH} applications and the LHCb ECAL upgrade for HL-LHC \cite{LHCb} respectively, current and future neutrino experiments like the DUNE Near Detector \cite{DUNE}, ANNIE \cite{ANNIE}, WATCHMAN \cite{WATCHMAN}, THEIA \cite{THEIA}, as well as medical applications like Time-of-Flight Positron Emission Tomography (TOF-PET) systems \cite{TOFPET}.
 Two candidate photosensor technologies that compete for these requirements are Silicon Photo-Multipliers (SiPMs) \cite{SIPM} and Microchannel Plate Photo-Multiplier Tubes (MCP-PMTs) \cite{hamamatsu}.
 Despite the obvious advantages of the SiPM technology like high Photon Detection Efficiency (PDE), relatively high gain, counting rate capability etc., it suffers from high dark count rates of $\mathcal{O}$(10 kHz/mm$^2$) at room temperature \cite{MPPC}; this can be mitigated by precise thermal cooling that would significantly increase system complexity and cost.
 Additionally, SiPM dark rates typically increase after exposure to radiation.
-Another disadvantage of SiPMs is the limited active area per device which can be problematic in terms of total cost in experiments requiring $>$1 m$^2$ photosensor coverage.
 On the other hand, MCP-PMTs can be operated at room temperature while maintaining low dark count rates ($<$1 kHz/cm$^2$).
 The active area of some MCP-PMTs can reach up to 53 mm$^2$ \cite{PLANACON} which is significantly larger than that of SiPMs.
 The cost per unit area for most MCP-PMTs in the market has been relatively high until Incom Inc. introduced the Large Area Picosecond Photo-Detector (LAPPD) -- the most cost-efficient MCP-PMT available to date featuring an active area of 373 cm$^2$.

 The LAPPD is based on novel lead-free 203 $\times$ 203 mm$^2$ ALD-GCA-MCPs (MCPs based on Glass Capillary Arrays functionalized by Atomic Layer Deposition) \cite{POPECKI}.
 Each MCP, available in either 10 $\mu$m or 20 $\mu$m pore size, features an open area ratio (OAR) of up to 74\% with a length to-diameter (L/D) ratio of 60:1.
 By adjusting our well-defined ALD procedure of applying emissive and resistive layers to GCAs to produce MCPs, the resistance of each MCP can be controlled: ranging from as low as 1 M$\Omega$ to 10s of M$\Omega$.